-1st offense - One-day suspension

-2nd offense - Two days suspension

-3rd offense - Three days suspension

-4th offense - Suspension for remainder of the semester
+1st offense - One-day suspension2nd offense - Two days suspension3rd offense - Three days suspension4th offense - Suspension for remainder of the semester

-Possession of a weapon - at school or at a school activity:
+\ Possession of a weapon - at school or at a school activity:

-1st offense - Five days suspension

-2nd offense - Suspension for the remainder of the semester and/or expulsion.
+1st offense - Five days suspension 2nd offense - Suspension for the remainder of the semester and/or expulsion.

-Violations with an asterisk () require mandatory reporting to law enforcement.
+Violations with an asterisk (\) require mandatory reporting to law enforcement.

 Students sent to the principal's office from a classroom for disciplinary reasons may expect disciplinary action.
 Stronger disciplinary action will increase with repeated violations.
 Parents of students suspended out of school will be notified by phone, in person, or by certified mail as soon as possible.

-Reporting Crimes to Law Enforcement JDDB

-Whenever a student engages in conduct which constitutes the commission of any misdemeanor or felony, at school, on school property, or at a school supervised activity and/or has been found:

-- in possession of a weapon, - in possession of a controlled substance or illegal drug
+Reporting Crimes to Law Enforcement JDDB Whenever a student engages in conduct which constitutes the commission of any misdemeanor or felony, at school, on school property, or at a school supervised activity and/or has been found: in possession of a weapon, in possession of a controlled substance or illegal drug Probationary Status JDC Any punishment, suspension or expulsion may be deferred by the superintendent, principal, or designee.

-Probationary status JDC

-Any punishment, suspension or expulsion may be deferred by the superintendent, principal, or designee.
 The student involved may be placed on probation for a set period of time.
 The punishment, suspension or expulsion shall remain deferred so long as the student meets the conditions of the probation.
 If a student is placed on probation, written notification shall be sent to the student's parent or guardian.
 Any decisions on probation for students found to be in violation shall be handled by the principal.
 The principal's decision may be appealed to the superintendent.
 A student placed on probation shall be given a written list of the terms and conditions of the probation.
-The student shall sign a statement that:

-- the terms and conditions have been explained, - the student understands the conditions, - the student agrees to abide by the conditions and failure to abide by the conditions may be a reason to reinstate the original punishment.
+The student shall sign a statement that: the terms and conditions have been explained, the student understands the conditions, the student agrees to abide by the conditions and failure to abide by the conditions may be a reason to reinstate the original punishment.
+Searches of Students JCABB and Expulsion, 33.

-Any probation arrangements resulting from violations of the weapons policy shall be handled by the Supt.
-See Weapons, 25, and Suspension and Expulsion, 33.

-Searches of Students JCABB

 Principals, superintendent or a designated representative are authorized to search students if there is reasonable suspicion that district policies, rules or directives are being violated.
 Strip searches shall not be conducted by school authorities.
 All searches by the principal shall be carried out in the presence of another adult witness.
 See Lockers, p.
-64.

-Property Searches

-Use of Trained Dogs Conducting Sweeps

-Law enforcement officers or licensed private agencies may use trained dogs on school premises to identify student property which may contain illegal or illicit materials which may threaten the general health, welfare, and safety of the students and staff.
+64. Property Searches Use of Trained Dogs Conducting Sweeps Law enforcement officers or licensed private agencies may use trained dogs on school premises to identify student property which may contain illegal or illicit materials which may threaten the general health, welfare, and safety of the students and staff.
 Sweeps may be requested and/or on a schedule predetermined by the principal.
 School premises include the parking lots, hallways, lockers, classrooms, and/or locker rooms.
 Students will never be sniffed by the dogs used to conduct the sweeps.

-Interrogations and Investigations JCAC

-Building administrators and others designated by the superintendent may conduct investigations and question students about infractions of school rules or the student conduct code.
+Interrogations and Investigations JCAC Building administrators and others designated by the superintendent may conduct investigations and question students about infractions of school rules or the student conduct code.